Is the Trevi Fountain neighborhood a good place to stay?

-But if you stay in this area, you will be blessed with a wide variety of excellent places to eat, a fantastic location that puts you within easy walking distance to many other of Rome’s must-sees, and an extraordinary wealth of things to do right here.
+But if you stay in this area, you'll have a wide variety of excellent places to eat, a fantastic location that puts you within easy walking distance to many other of Rome’s must-sees, and a wealth of things to do.

-Just in this tiny area you can explore ancient Roman history, underground ruins, stunning art, beautiful churches, and a wide variety of architectural styles.
-Start your exploration here:
+You can explore ancient Roman history, underground ruins, stunning art, beautiful churches, and a wide variety of architectural styles.
+Start here:

-The Trevi Fountain really is right in the heart of Rome’s historic center.
-This means it’s within walking distance of many “must-see” sites.
+The Trevi Fountain really is right in the heart of Rome’s historic center, so is within walking distance of many “must-see” sites.

 In about 20 minutes' walk you can reach Piazza del Popolo or the Colosseum.

 Click here to see a Google map of the Trevi Fountain neighborhood and all the places listed on this page.
 It opens in a new window.